 My Nonprofit Reviews

-Review for Fallen & Wounded Soldiers Fund Inc, Livonia, MI, USA
+Review for The Fallen & Wounded Soldiers Fund Inc, Rochester Hills, MI, USA

 The primary purpose of the Fallen and Wounded Soldiers Fund (FWSF) is to help those veterans in Michigan who return from the Iraq and Afghanistan campaigns and find themselves in need of support and assistance.
 The FWSF is an all-volunteer organization, its members a diverse collection of concerned people from the business and private sectors.
 Since mid-2006 when the FWSF starting distributing funds to individual soldiers’ families, a lot has occurred.
 The country’s view of these wars has changed and the fervor over fighting terrorism has diminished.
 However, the needs of our soldiers have not dissipated, but have, in fact, increased.
 Over time we have seen the needs change from funds for travel of family members to the injured soldier, to addressing more basic needs of those who have been discharged, even down to the level of providing food for their families.
 When reviewing the individuals who have received grants from FWSF, it is telling that all are enlisted men who find themselves in tough financial straits.
 Often times, what they need is help on the rent and other essential expenses, such as medical supplies.

 I've personally experienced the results of this organization in...